-Whether your travelling, a student, working in a co-work space or hot-desking at work, these portable laptop stands will keep you ergonomic.
+Portable laptop stands with ergonomic benefits – whether your travelling, a student, working in a co-work space or hot-desking at work.

 For over 4 years I was in the top 1% of global travellers by distance.
 I spent as much time on the road as I did at home and the one thing that let me work anywhere was my portable laptop stand from Roost (more on that later).

-- Whether your travelling, a student, working in a co-work space or hot-desking at work, these portable laptop stands will keep you ergonomic.
+- Portable laptop stands with ergonomic benefits – whether your travelling, a student, working in a co-work space or hot-desking at work.

 - Portable laptops stands are perfect for…